DanyangDai/Website/content/home/about.md

 # Biography

-Danyang Dai(Daidai) is currently a Masters student at The University of Melbourne major in Applied Econometrics and due to graduate at the end of 2020.
-She joined R Ladies Melbourne organisation committee in 2020.
+Danyang Dai(Daidai) is a postgraduate student from the University of Melbourne majored in applied econometrics.
+She graduated with Masters degree in 2020 and Bachelor degree in 2018 from Monash University.
+She is working with [R-Ladies Melbourne](https://rladies.org/ladies-complete-list/locality/Melbourne/) to encourgae minority gender R enthusiasts to achieve their programming potentials.
 She cofounded the [Equity Research Organsition](https://equityresearch.netlify.app/) at the University of Melbourne and build the club webiste using Blogdown.
 She is passionate about Time Series Analysis and Applied Econometrics.
-Her research thesis supervised by Professor Kalvinder Shields is about Official and Online Inflation Spillover analysis of the euro area.
+She is actively seeking for research assistance and business analysts jobs in Melbourne area.